castleXM/xm-labs-Papertrail/README.md

 # xMatters Comm Plan for Papertrail
-This xMatters Comm Plan receives and processes notifications from Papertrail.
-It's a one way integration at this time.
+This xMatters Comm Plan provides a one way integration with Papertrail.
+It processes Papertrail events and provides xMatters notifications and response options.

 # Pre-Requisites
 * A Papertrail account (https://papertrailapp.com).